PA Car Seat Law to Keep Children Safe

 PA’s Promise for Children

 Infants who sleep less may have lower cognitive and language skills by age two.
-However, addressing risk factors early can help avoid more serious problems later.
-Get tips on helping your child get the sleep they need to say healthy.
+However, addressing factors early can help avoid more serious problems later.
+Get tips on helping your child get the sleep they need to stay healthy.

 Buckle Up Safely